lbenjamin1/special-topics-labs-interview/README.md

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
 _John Lennon_!
-I have a _few_ favorites:
-    - Come Together
-    - Yesterday
-    - Here Comes The Sun
-    - Sgt.
-Pepper's Lonely Hearts Club Band
-    - With a Little Help From My Friends
+I have a _few_ favorites: Come Together, Yesterday, Here Comes The Sun, Sgt.
+Pepper's Lonely Hearts Club Band, With a Little Help From My Friends

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
 Yes! :smiling: